0xNitishh/QuadWorldVote/DEPLOYMENT.md

-# QuadVote Deployment Guide
+# QuadWorldVote Deployment Guide

-This guide will help you deploy the QuadVote mini-app to World Chain and make it available to World App users.
+This guide will help you deploy the QuadWorldVote mini-app to World Chain and make it available to World App users.

 ## Prerequisites